HOUSTON – You’ve heard of ways to protect your pets from the cold weather, but what about those who own fish tanks?

 Discard dead fish and plants properly.
 According to Fish Tank Advisor, they can be unsafe for the environment.

-After cleaning out all aquarium ornaments and plants with clean water, and vacuuming out substrate (sand and rocks) with a siphon, clean out fish tank to minimize disease.
+After cleaning out all aquarium ornaments and plants with clean water, and vacuuming out substrate (sand and rocks) with a siphon, clean out the fish tank to minimize disease.
 DeBee recommends a 75 percent water change to keep the bacteria intact.

 Before adding new fish, restart the nitrogen cycle to minimize ammonia and nitrite levels.